MetaMask/metamask-docs/wallet/reference/sdk-js-options.md

 <!--/tabs-->

-Enables or disables force injecting the provider into the global `window` object.
+Enables or disables force injecting the Ethereum provider into the global `window` object.
 The default is `false`.

 ### infuraAPIKey